Dylan7777777/web-scraping-challenge/README.md

 1867 days

 3. What are the coldest and least coldest (warmest) months on Mars on average?
-Coldest month on average is Month 3
-The least coldest month on average is Month 8
+Coldest month on average is Month 3 at -83.30 degress celsius The least coldest month on average is Month 8 at -68.38 degrees celsius Temperature seasonal patterns seem to be somewhat similar to the northern hemisphere

 4. What are the months on Mars with the highest and lowest athmospheric pressure?
-Highest Athmospheric pressure is Month 9
-Lowest Athmospheric pressure is Month 6
+Highest Athmospheric pressure is Month 9 at 913.30 Lowest Athmospheric pressure is Month 6 at 745.05

 5. How many days approximately in a Martian year
 Peak to Peak estimate about 675 days